Theme Configurations with YAML

 {{ settings.themes.mytheme.chapter }}

-Finally, you can make your theme variables editable for the user in the author panel.
+You can make your theme variables editable for the user in the author panel.
 To do this, just add another block that starts with forms

 and fields